-Yet again, we will wake up to the news of another shocking rape and brutal murder of a woman.
-Yet again, we will furiously type away on our computers, express our anguish and outrage, hold candlelight marches and get online petitions signed.
-Yet again, we will give a name like Nirbhaya (meaning fearless) to the rape victim and applaud her fearlessness, when the stark reality is she would have experienced only fear, the kind of raw fear that we desktop warriors can’t even fathom.
+Yet again, we will wake up to the news of another instance of sexual violence, a shocking rape and brutal murder of a woman.
+Yet again, we will furiously express our anguish and outrage, hold candlelight marches and get online petitions signed.
+Yet again, we will give a name like Nirbhaya (meaning fearless) to the rape survivor and applaud her fearlessness, when the stark reality is she would have experienced only fear – the kind we can’t even fathom.
 Yet again, we will have our elected representatives making callous remarks about how she should have not been out at that time or not have worn certain clothes, or this or that.

 Photo by Ayo Ogunseinde on Unsplash

 3 thoughts on “Sexual Violence: How India Is Failing Its Women”

 Very focused article!
 It’s time We addressed the root cause of the issue and not just treat it symptomatically.Time We brought it up in our education in schools…And the society needs to address this as a toxicity that is zero tolerance.

 The article was thought provoking , no doubt, but no one gives any blame to the movies portraying women as objects of display & servility.
 Always portraying them as weaker sex &then glamorising the ultimate union of the hero &the heroine, although the hero succeeds in subduing her.
 Why do we not ask for ban on these type of movies eg. Kabir( shaheed kapur starrer).
 Movies are the biggest influencers of the weak minded.

 Thought provoking article, women especially mothers and sisters have a great role to play in bringing about gender equality